Frequently Asked Questions

 How much will I save?
 Are savings guaranteed?

-The program has the potential offer a lower price than the average of National Grid’s changing Basic Service prices, but savings cannot be predicted or guaranteed.
+The program has the potential to offer a lower price than the average of National Grid’s changing Basic Service prices, but savings cannot be predicted or guaranteed.

-Will I receive a second electricity bill?
+Will I receive a second electric bill?

 See an example National Grid bill.